ashwinumadi/Bradley-Lab/_pages/publications.md

 <li>
-J. Emile-Geay and D. Khider and D. Garijo and N. McKay and Y. Gil and V. Ratnatkar and E. Bradley, <a href="https://www.semanticscholar.org/paper/The-Linked-Earth-Ontology-%3A-A-Modular-%2C-Extensible-Emile-Geay-Khider/91271b8c10291b04a0eff375fb1961082a927c1b"> "The Linked Earth Ontology : A odular, Extensible Representation of Open Paleoclimate Data,"</a> <i>Earth Science Informatics</i>, May 2018.
+J. Emile-Geay and D. Khider and D. Garijo and N. McKay and Y. Gil and V. Ratnatkar and E. Bradley, <a href="https://www.semanticscholar.org/paper/The-Linked-Earth-Ontology-%3A-A-Modular-%2C-Extensible-Emile-Geay-Khider/91271b8c10291b04a0eff375fb1961082a927c1b"> "The Linked Earth Ontology : A modular, Extensible Representation of Open Paleoclimate Data,"</a> <i>Earth Science Informatics</i>, May 2018.
 </li>